akshayms/savanna/doc/source/quickstart.rst

 * "name" - name of the cluster being created
 * "jt_nn.small": 1 and "tt_dn.small": 3 - names and numbers of Node Templates for Hadoop NameNodes and JobTracker; DataNodes and TaskTrackers.

-You can list available node templates by sending the following request to EHO API:
+You can list available node templates by sending the following request to Savanna API:

 .. sourcecode:: bash

-    http http://{eho_api_ip}:8080/v0.2/{tenant-id}/node-templates X-Auth-Token:{auth_token}
+    http http://{savanna_api_ip}:8080/v0.2/{tenant-id}/node-templates X-Auth-Token:{auth_token}

 * "base_image_id" - OpenStack image id of image which was downloaded in the Item 2.